aklivity/zilla-docs/src/how-tos/models/index.md

 ### Expose a different model format

 The `kafka cache_client` can read the `view` model and translate it into the specified `model` for when a message is produced on the Kafka topic.
-Then
-The `kafka cache_server` can read the `model` from the topic and translate it into the `view` model.
+Then the `kafka cache_server` can read the `model` from the topic and translate it into the `view` model.

 In this case the `view` model that clients interact with needs to be a JSON object but the topic `model` is a serialize Avro object.